sebidude/kubecrypt/README.md

 ## Usage

 You can always use the --help flag.
 Beside handling your secrets you can also use kubecrypt to quickly encrypt some text and share it with your co-workers via chat in a secure way.

+kubecrypt will lookup the `KUBECONFIG` environment variable to find the configuration for the kubernetes client.
+If the variable is empty it will lookup the default path `$HOME/.kube/config`.
+If a kubeconfig resides there, it will use this one.
+You have to set the environment variable `KUBECONFIG` if you want to use a config which is not located at the default path.
+If `KUBECONFIG` is not set and no configuration is found at the default path, kubecrypt will act as an in-cluster client and will use the token from the service-account of the context it is running in.

 ### Init the kubecrypt secret with kubecrypt
 By default kubecrypt will use a secret of type tls named `kubecrypt` in namespace `kubecrypt`.
 So first create the namespace `kubecrypt` and  then run init